DavesCodeMusings/ftpdlite/SAMPLE.md

 # Sample Session
 Tested by transferring a 128 kbps joint stereo MP3 file of Rick Astley's 1987 hit song, Never Gonna Give You Up (about 3.25MB) From a Raspberry Pi to an ESP32-S3.
 The upload was successful, but took about twice as long to transfer as it would to play the song.
-Download is even slower.
+Download is even slower at 08:20 (6.64 KiB/s).
 But, no errors and no stalls.

 ## tnftp Client on Raspberry Pi 2B
 ```